List of lawsuits involving X Corp.: German non-profits case

 In February 2025, two German nonprofit organizations sued X Corp. in the Berlin regional court, alleging a breach of EU rules by not providing data to study how posts on the platform could influence the 2025 German federal election.
 Less than 72 hours later, the court ruled in favor of the plaintiffs and ordered X Corp. to grant "unrestricted access to all publicly available data" before and shortly after the elections.

 X Corp. filed an appeal and a motion to dismiss three judges overseeing the case.
 One judge was subsequently removed from the case.
 The motion to dismiss the other judges was denied.

 Resolved

 RICO case

-In May 2022, political activist Laura Loomer sued Meta Inc. and then-Twitter alleging that both companies conspired with the government to "censor conservative voices".
+In May 2022, political activist Laura Loomer sued Meta Inc. and Twitter, alleging that both companies conspired with the government to "censor conservative voices".
 She sought billion in punitive damages and an end to online hate speech.

 In October 2023, a federal judge dismissed the lawsuit with prejudice.

 FTC case

 In November 2023, a federal district judge dismissed a case brought by X Corp. to "end or modify" a consent order between the platform and the US Federal Trade Commission over X Corp.'s handling of user's information.
-The judge also denied X Corp's bid to end a FTC deposition of Elon Musk.
+The judge also denied X Corp's bid to end an FTC deposition of Elon Musk.